brandur/sorg/content/drafts/webhooks.md

-You can mitigate this by disabling endpoints that look like they're dead, but again this needs to be tooled and documented, and it's a bit of a compromise because you have less tech savvy users who legitimately have a server go down for a day or two, and may be later surprised that their webhooks are no longer being delivered.
+You can mitigate this by disabling endpoints that look like they're dead, but again this needs to be tooled and documented.
+It's a bit of a compromise because you have less tech savvy users who legitimately have a server go down for a day or two, and may be later surprised that their webhooks are no longer being delivered.
 You can also have endpoints that are only "semi-dead", say that most requests time out after tying up your client for 30 seconds or so, but enough make it through that you never fully disable it.
-These are costly to support.
+It goes without saying that these are costly to support.

 ### Chattiness and communication efficiency (#chattiness)

 Webhooks are one HTTP request for one event.
-You can apply a few tricks like keeping connections open to servers that you deliver to frequently to save a few round trips on transport construction, but they're a very chatty protocol at heart.
+You can apply a few tricks like keeping connections open to servers that you deliver to frequently to save a few round trips on transport construction, but they're a chatty protocol at heart.

-We've got enough modern languages and frameworks that providers can build massively concurrent implementations with relative ease, but compared to something like streaming a few thousand events over a big connected firehose, webhooks are always going to be inefficient.
+We've got enough modern languages and frameworks that providers can build massively concurrent implementations with relative ease, but compared to something like streaming a few thousand events over a big connected firehose, webhooks are profoundly inefficient.

 ### Internal security (#internal-security)